 I’ve always been fascinated by other countries and cultures, and this fascination led naturally to a degree in foreign languages.
 What a lot of people don’t know, however, is that my degree was in French and Russian.
 Whilst my French is fluent, sadly Russian didn’t fare as well, but it has at least meant that I have been to Russia several times.
 And it has been, to varying degrees, a Russia post-communism.

-I’ve been lucky, in that my trips have spanned a period of immense change, allowing me to watch Russia transition from communism to democracy.
+I’ve been lucky, in that my trips have spanned a period of immense change, allowing me to watch Russia transition from communism to democracy, shattering stereotypes along the way.
 The first time I visited was in February 1992.
 I was 17 years old and on the school trip of a lifetime; a trip that was originally supposed to be to the Soviet Union, which then promptly collapsed a few months before we visited.
 At one point we thought we wouldn’t get there; in the end we visited a new, post-communist Russia, one that may have officially changed forever but still looked and felt like a communist country.